2018 to Date

 - Awarded Arts Council Theatre Bursary and Fingal County Council Artist Bursary to develop new solo performance projects including Falling Through the Universe, based on James Joyce’s “The Dead”.

-As noted above, I was previously Artistic Director of Upstate, Drogheda from 1997 to 2010.
+Since 2010, I have been freelance, having worked prior to this within a range of arts organisations.
+I was Artistic Director of Upstate, Drogheda from 1997 to 2010.
 Key work as writer/director there included The Border Chronicles Trilogy 1997-2007 (Hades – 1998; Epic – 2001 & At Peace – 2007); my adaptation of Patrick Kavanagh’s The Green Fool and a translation of Gerhardt Hauptmann’s The Weavers.
-Other directing included Liz Kuti’s adaptation of Paul Smith’s The Countrywoman, John McArdle’s play for children Two Houses and Shakespeare’s Macbeth.
-I was also co-facilitator with Declan Mallon on several of Upstate’s community programmes including The Crossover Project, a ten-year cross border arts initiative, and later the Louth International Theatre Project – involving residents of County Louth drawn from 15 countries.
+Other directing included Elizabeth Kuti’s adaptation of Paul Smith’s The Countrywoman, John McArdle’s play for children Two Houses and Shakespeare’s Macbeth.
+During that 13 year period, I worked closely with colleague Declan Mallon, developing policy and projects in the area of community-engaged theatre and was co-facilitator on several of Upstate’s regional programmes including The Crossover Project, a ten-year cross border arts initiative, and later the Louth International Theatre Project – involving residents of County Louth drawn from 15 countries.

-Formerly Chair the Abbey Theatre Outreach Education Working Group, I have sat on a number of boards, working groups and committees for diverse arts organisations and movements.
-I am currently Acting Chair of Draíocht Arts Centre in Blanchardstown.
-I am also co-director with Joe O’Byrne of Co-Motion Media, a new incarnation of the 1980s Co-Motion Theatre Company, and in 2018 produced the 25th anniversary tour of the company’s Frank Pig Says Hello, written by Pat McCabe and directed by Joe O’Byrne.
+I have sat on a number of boards, working groups, committees and panels for diverse arts organisations including chairing the Abbey Theatre Outreach Education Working Group, and board membership of Garter Lane Arts Centre and Grapevine Arts Centre Ltd. (City Arts).
+In 2021, I stepped down after seven years from membership (including 2 years as Acting Chair) of Draíocht in Blanchardstown.
+I am also co-director with Joe O’Byrne of Co-Motion Media, a recent “reincarnation” of the 1980s Co-Motion Theatre Company, and in 2018 produced the 25th anniversary tour of the company’s Frank Pig Says Hello, written by Pat McCabe and directed by Joe O’Byrne.

-For anyone interested in a more colourful account, detailing the highs and the lows of a life in the independent theatre, you might enjoy a blog published on this site in 2016 and subsequently re-published on RTE Digital.
+For anyone interested in a more colourful account, detailing the highs and the lows of a life in the independent theatre, you might enjoy a blog published on this site and on RTE Digital in 2016.
 It was written at a time when the effects of the recession were still quite immediate.
+I am pleased that the note of optimism struck at the end of the essay has been borne out by events!
 Behind the Biography: Careering through the Arts.